 The array declarator indicates the symbolic name, the number of dimensions (one, two, or three), and the size of each of the dimensions.
-The array declarator form may be in a type-statement, DIMENSION, or COMMON statement.
+The array declarator statement may be a type-statement, DIMENSION, or COMMON statement.

 An array declarator has the form: